NRI Income Tax & Compliance

 Here are the benefits of the securities transaction tax:

 • Avoid Tax Evasion: As mentioned above, the securities transaction tax is like the tax collected at source (TCS).
-It helps the government in tracking the transactions of the stock exchange market of India and avoiding tax evasion.
+It helps the government track stock exchange transactions in India and prevent tax evasion.

-• Discourage Speculative Trading: As STT is charged on the purchase and sale of transaction securities, many people avoid speculative trading because of the increased STT price.
-This further results in less volatility of the market and is impactful for investors.
+• Discourage Speculative Trading: Since STT is charged on the purchase and sale of transaction securities, many people avoid speculative trading due to the higher STT.
+This further reduces market volatility and is impactful for investors.

 These are some of the benefits of STT that both investors and the government of India get from its implication.
-Moving ahead, let's better understand the implications of STT through an example.
+Moving ahead, let's better understand the impact of STT through an example.

 Illustration